shivane26/Mental-Health-Risk-Web-Application/README.md

 ## 📌 Results and Key Findings

-Top Model: SVM achieved a 93% accuracy and an F1-score of 0.87.
+Top Model: Random Forest Classifier achieved a recall of 0.911 and an F1-score of 0.90.

 Feature Importance: Insights into the most influential factors affecting mental health.

-ROC-AUC Score: 0.91, reflecting strong model performance.
+Observed high recall, reflecting strong model performance.

 <br>